The Red and the Black (The X-Files)

 "The Red and the Black" is the fourteenth episode of the fifth season of American science fiction television series The X-Files.
 It was written by series creator Chris Carter and Frank Spotnitz, directed by Carter and aired in the United States on March 8, 1998, on the Fox network.
 The episode earned a Nielsen household rating of 12.0, being watched by 19.98 million people in its initial broadcast.
 The episode received moderately positive reviews from critics.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 Mulder is a believer in the paranormal, while the skeptical Scully has been assigned to debunk his work.
 In this episode, Mulder has Scully put under hypnosis to learn the truth about her abduction after Cassandra Spender (Veronica Cartwright) goes missing and her son Jeffrey (Chris Owens) angrily attempts to push his way up in the FBI.
 The Syndicate, meanwhile, quicken their tests for the black oil vaccine, sacrificing their own to do so.

 "The Red and the Black" continues from the previous episode, "Patient X" and features the return of Mulder's belief in extraterrestrials, a belief he initially lost in the season opener "Redux".
+"The Red and the Black" continued the series' mythology arc following the earlier episodes "Piper Maru", "Apocrypha", "Tunguska", "Terma", "Zero Sum", "Gethsemane", "Redux", "Redux II", and "Patient X".
 Director Rob Bowman was originally slated to direct the episode, but filming issues resulted in Carter directing it.
 Carter later described the episode, along with "Patient X", as being "the most challenging and logically complex projects of the season."